Healthy Oat and Almond Muffins

 Directions

-• Place the almonds in a food processor and blend the almonds until you get a coarse ground almond meal.
+• Place the almonds in a food processor and blend the almonds until you get a coarse sandy ground almond meal.

 • Add the coconut flour, tapioca flour, baking powder, and salt, and pulse a couple of times so that it all gets mixed together.